balderdashy/waterline-docs/models.md

 [Node Validate](https://github.com/chriso/node-validator) and supports most of the properties in node-validate.
 For a full list of validations see: [Anchor Validations](https://github.com/balderdashy/anchor/blob/master/lib/rules.js).

-Validations are defined directly in you Collection attributes.
+Validations are defined directly in your Collection attributes.
 In addition you may set the attribute type to any supported Anchor type and Waterline will build a validation and set the schema type as a string for that attribute.